Get in Touch

 • Navigating the shell prompt

-• Managing the root account and root shell prompt (utilizing su, sudo, and executing programs as root under X)
+• Utilizing the root account and root shell prompt (su, sudo, and executing programs as root in X)

 • Exiting the command prompt